Schatzman/GoGameOfLife/README.md

 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 This version in Go by DSM by strict TDD, October 2017.
-This hasn't been tested on Windows and this version will crash because of the `clear` command in the clearScreen function.
+This hasn't been tested on Windows and this version will certainly crash because of the `clear` command in the `clearScreen` function.
 Change that to `cls` for Windows.

 ## To Build